1. A-level Accounting basics

 • Revenue and Expenses: The top section of an Income Statement shows the company's revenue and the expenses incurred to generate that revenue.
 It's important to analyze these numbers to understand the company's profitability.

+• Gross Profit Margin: This is a key metric that measures how much profit a company makes after deducting the cost of goods sold.
 A higher gross profit margin indicates that the company is able to sell its products or services at a higher price than it costs to produce them.

-• Operating Expenses: These are the expenses incurred in running the day-to-day operations of the company.
 It's important to analyze these expenses to see if there are any areas where the company can cut costs and improve its profitability.

 By understanding these key elements of an Income Statement, you can gain insights into a company's financial performance and make informed decisions about its future prospects.